 In the beginning of the book when Harry and his new friends are being sorted into their new houses, we are introduced to a very strange boy who keeps losing his toad.
 On Neville’s way up to the stool where he would be sorted into his house, he tripped, which does not sound very brave or noble.
 Once he was sitting down, the Sorting Hat was placed on his head and it is said that it took a very long time for the hat to choose which house Neville Longbottom would be in (Sorcerer’s Stone 87 ebook).
 The Sorting Hat eventually shouted “GRYFFINDOR”, probably much to people’s surprise, and he stumbled to the Gryffindor table with the sorting hat still on only to run back to Professor McGonagall.
 As time went on Neville truly did show that he had qualities of a true Gryffindor.
 The fact that Neville could learn the characteristics that Gryffindor has makes the categories less of a threat.
 Neville learned how to be a Gryffindor by watching his fellows classmates and following their examples; the reader can see his growth as a character from the moment he stammers that his friends should not leave the Gryffindor tower to the moment he kills Nagini, Lord Voldemort’s last Horcrux, in the last book.
+But how does this connect to stereotypes and your argument?
+I don’t see the connections you’re trying to make here.

 Another outlier presented to the reader throughout the series is Professor Severus Snape.
 He is the head of the Slytherin House at Hogwarts and from the very beginning Harry Potter feels very bad vibes from him.
 In fact, throughout the whole series the reader gets very mixed signals from Professor Snape because we see him acting a certain way, but at the same time Dumbledore is telling the reader something completely different.
 Various times Snape takes away points from Harry and his fellow Gryffindor friends, starting in the very first book.
 “And a point will be taken from Gryffindor House for your cheek, Potter” (Sorcerer’s Stone 100 ebook).
 He constantly picks on Harry and the reader can assume it is only because he was jealous of James Potter and his friends.
 The fact that Professor Snape was in Slytherin makes the reader turned off from him at the very beginning, taking Harry’s side whenever Snape picks on him.
 Snape was a Death Eater and we see how loyal he is to Lord Voldemort and to Professor Dumbledore, which makes the reader even more hesitant when it comes to trusting Snape.
 In Deathly Hallows, Lord Voldemort kills Snape and there is some degree of pity for such an interesting character, but before he dies Snape gives Harry his memory in the form of a teardrop.
 All of Snape’s secrets are revealed when we see his life through the Pensieve.
 Harry Potter then watches Professor Snape’s life and sees that Snape was always looking out for his best interest because he was in love with Lily Potter.
 In one conversation the reader can finally see Professor Snape’s true colors: “[Dumbledore] I prefer not to put all of my secrets in one basket, particularly not a basket that spends so much time dangling on the arm of Lord Voldemort.”
 “Which I [Snape] do on your orders!”
 (Deathly Hallows 472 ebook).
 Incredibly the reader finds out that Snape was a very strong, good man all along and that he did not fit the stereotype of Slytherins at all.
+So what?
+Why is this important?